Last Update 14th August, 2017

 - Get a WordPress theme that works

 Your WordPress theme can affect your conversions, SEO rankings and site speed.
 Make sure you are using one that works.
-StudioPress and Elegant Themes work well.
+Companies that just make themes like Elegant Themes (affiliate) work well.

 - Quickly see if your site is down with Down for Everyone or Just Me?